sayedRaheel/I-AI/README.md

-# AI Voice Assistant with Custom Voice Cloning
+# I-AI: A Digital Chatbot Featuring a Custom-Cloned Version of Its Maker's Voice

-A serverless AI assistant that can process both text and audio inputs, respond using LLM (Groq), and generate responses using a SAYED RAHEEL'S custom-cloned voice.
+A serverless AI assistant that can process both text and audio inputs, respond using LLM (Groq), and generate responses using a custom-cloned version of SAYED RAHEEL'S voice.
 Deployed on RunPod for scalable, GPU-accelerated processing.
+This tool enables you to create a digital clone of yourself by inputting basic information into the system prompt and cloning your voice, so the chatbot sounds just like you.

+## Voice Cloning and Profile
+You can clone your voice and get your voice profile as JSON using the OuteTTS tool available at: https://github.com/edwko/OuteTTS.
+In this system, the voice profile is saved as sayed_voice.json.

 ## Features